neon-software-dev/Accela/README.md

 - `windeployqt6.exe [--debug/--release] C:\{path\to\}Accela\build\{variant}\built`

-## Integration

-Once Accela is built and installed, its public includes and libraries will be located in the previously specified CMake install directory.

-A CMake-based client project can then be linked against Accela by passing the following CMake argument when configuring the client project:

-- `-DCMAKE_PREFIX_PATH={/path/to/install/directory}/lib/cmake`

-If using a different build system, point it towards the installed includes and libraries as appropriate for that build system.

 # Usage

-Please see the included TestDesktopApp project in src/TestDesktopApp for a full reference implementation of how to use the Accela engine.
+Please see the included TestDesktopApp project in src/TestDesktopApp for a reference implementation of how to use the Accela engine.

 The engine currently only supports a programmatic interface for defining scenes.
-In the future a graphical scene editor will be created which will provide a secondary mechanism for defining scenes.
+A graphical editor (Accela Editor) is actively under development.

 A full usage guide and API documentation will be coming soon.